 Whether this is your first time in treatment or subsequent time in treatment, be sure that nature is part of your recovery plan.
 Below you’ll find more information about nature and how it impacts your mental health and well-being.

 Recovering from a mental illness and/or substance use disorder takes a lot of work.
 It’s an ongoing process and not a single event that happens overnight.
 Therefore, you need as many tools as possible to help you succeed in your recovery.
 Nature should be one of them.

-A number of studies has been done on the relationship between nature and mental health.
-While it’s not exactly clear why the outdoors have such a positive boost on the mood, it's apparent that spending time in nature reduces stress, anxiety and depression.
+A number of studies have been done on the relationship between nature and mental health.
+While it’s not exactly clear why the outdoors have such a positive boost on the mood, it's apparent that spending time in nature reduces stress, anxiety, and depression.